recregt/PythonProjects/README.md

 * **Concepts Learned:** Using `list` data structures, managing user input within a `while` loop, and advanced list methods like `append()`, `pop()`, and `enumerate()`.

+### 4. Basic Contact Book

+A simple console-based contact management system.
+Users can add, view, search for, and remove contacts.

+* **Concepts Learned:** Using `dictionaries` to store structured data, combining `lists` and `dictionaries`, and implementing a robust search function that is not case-sensitive.

 ---

 Feel free to explore the projects and provide feedback.